erikzaadi/manager-readme/bi-yearly-leap-process.md

 > LEAP: Leadership Evolution and Performance

-Bi-yearly leadership growth and alignment program for team leaders
+Bi-yearly leadership growth and alignment program for team leaders.

 The LEAP process provides a consistent structure for growth conversations with first line managers.
 It mirrors the PEP structure, but focuses on leadership, team health, ownership, clarity, cross team collaboration and execution.

+LEAP is not only reflective but also directional, culminating in a shared understanding of the team leader’s leadership aspiration and focus areas for the upcoming cycle, as captured in the LEAP template.

 In the context of LEAP, a _"cycle"_ refers to the period between two LEAP conversations, typically spanning six months and aligned with the bi-yearly cadence of the process.